puthiboi/southafrica-twitter/README.md

 ./setup.sh
 ```

-To Run `userlist.py` & `userlist_fromList.py` it is required to set up an application on the Twitter Development Platform and create input your credentials in `credentials.py`.
+To run `userlist.py` & `userlist_fromList.py` it is required to set up an application on the Twitter Development Platform and create input your credentials in `credentials.py`.

 ### Usage